What the Mayflower Compact really did for the Constitution

 - Legal Precedent – Early state constitutions (Massachusetts, Connecticut) quoted the Compact’s language when drafting their own governing documents.

-So the Compact didn’t directly dictate the Constitution’s clauses, but it shaped the intellectual climate that made those clauses possible.
+So the Compact didn’t directly dictate the Constitution’s clauses, but it shaped the intellectual climate that made those clauses possible That's the part that actually makes a difference..

 Common Mistakes / What Most People Get Wrong